Randoragon/dwm/README.md

 ## Installation

-Arch Linux users can install the `dwm-randoragon-git` AUR package.

 In order to build dwm you need the Xlib header files.

 Edit config.mk to match your local setup (dwm is installed into